-Males are generally stronger then the females.
-In both genders, however muscle strength increases from birth through adolescence, peaking between the ages of 20 and 30 years, and gradually declining after 30 years of age.
+Males are generally stronger than females.
+In both genders, however, muscle strength increases from birth through adolescence, peaking between the ages of 20 and 30 years, and gradually declining after 30 years of age.
 The greater strength of males

-appears to be related primarily to the greater muscle mass the develop after puberty.
-After puberty, the muscle mass of males becomes as much as 50 % greater than that of females.
+It appears to be related primarily to the greater muscle mass we develop after puberty.

 Although muscle strength is related to age and gender in the population as a whole, many exceptions to the general rule can be found because of the following two factors: